Skip to main content

 System 04

 The follicle is where HS becomes visible, but it is not where HS begins.
 Follicular occlusion — blockage and subsequent rupture of the hair follicle — is the proximate trigger of each lesion.
-But the question modern medicine has not fully answered is: why does this happen repeatedly in the same locations, and why in these particular patients?
+The deeper question is why this happens repeatedly in the same locations.
+The answer lies in tissue vulnerability: sustained inflammation from the other three systems progressively degrades the structural integrity of the follicular environment, making recurrence easier with each cycle.

 Ayurvedic Framework